cs396-web-dev/spring2021/pages/_assignments/hw1.md

 ## What to Turn In

-We have provided a testing script for you to use to debug your program.
-This is the same script we will be using to grade your code; If your code passes all provided tests (and you didn't hard-code in the correct responses), you should receive full points.
-To run the tests, open a second terminal window to the `cs396_api` directory __while your server is running__ and type `npm test`.
+Below is a video showing the expected output of some requests to the server (we recommend you pause at each step to compare your server's output to the video).
+The video does _not_ show every possible input we will be testing during grading, but it should give you a good idea whether or not you're on the right track.

 When you're done, upload your completed `routes.js` file to Canvas.
 Make sure to upload the file by Tuesday night at midnight.